 The Very Venerable T.T.
 Thích Minh Nhat first found a spiritual home in Buddhism in 1983, when he took a course at the International Meditation Center in Los Angeles.
 In 1985, he took refuge, receiving the name Nagacitta Karuna.
 In 1992, Rev. Nagacitta was ordained as a Sramanera and then, in 1994, was fully ordained in the Vietnamese Rinzai Lam Te Zen tradition and given the name of Thích Tâm Hue.
 He trained intensively under Ven. Ân Giáo Roshi, Abbot of the Desert Zen Center in Lucerne Valley CA, from whom he also received Soto Zen ordination in the lineage of Rev. Soyu Matsuoka Roshi.
 In July of 2010, Ven.
 Tâm Hue was transmitted the Dharma Mind Seal by the Most Venerable Thích Ân Giáo Roshi, and was given the title of Great Master under the name Thích Minh Nhat.
 Inspired by Thích Nhat Hanh and Roshi Glassman, he founded the Strawberry Dragon Zendo with a primary focus on chaplaincy to the incarcerated, working with Zen Center of Los Angeles’s Angulimala Prison Project.

-In 1983, Reverend Thích Tâm Hu’o'ng began studying with the Venerable Karuna Dharma at the International Buddhist Meditation Center in Los Angeles, where she was given the Buddhist name of Candana Karuna.
+In 1983, Reverend Thích nu Tâm Hu’o’ng began studying with the Venerable Karuna Dharma at the International Buddhist Meditation Center in Los Angeles, where she was given the Buddhist name of Candana Karuna.
 She took the eight precepts of a postulant in 2004 and was ordained as a Sramanerika in 2006.
-In 2008, she was given full ordination in the Lam Te Zen School and received the name Thích Tâm Hu’o'ng.
-In 2009, Su Co Tâm Hu’o'ng became the disciple of the Most Venerable Thích Ân Giáo Roshi – Abbot of Chùa Thiên Ân.
-Devoted to meditation and peacemaking, Su Co Tâm Hu’o'ng is a member of the Buddhist Peace Fellowship and Sakyadhita (Daughters of the Buddha): the International Association of Buddhist Women.
+In 2008, she was given full ordination in the Lam Te Zen School and received the name Thích Tâm Hu’o’ng.
+In 2009, Su Co Tâm Hu’o’ng became the disciple of the Most Venerable Thích Ân Giáo Roshi – Abbot of Chùa Thiên Ân.
+Devoted to meditation and peacemaking, Su Co Tâm Hu’o’ng is a member of the Buddhist Peace Fellowship and Sakyadhita (Daughters of the Buddha): the International Association of Buddhist Women.
 She is currently on walkabout in Southern California and beyond.